lcjyc/portfolio-website/README.md

 Build with React.

-This is a Customized portfolio website for myself.
+This is a customized portfolio website for myself.

 People can see my introduction, my resume, my personal portfolio and also the contact information.